Cannabis culture: In the arts

+In 2024, the Marley family collaborated with cannabis company Jeeter to launch a limited-edition line of cannabis products honoring Bob Marley's legacy.
+The Jeeter x Bob Marley "One Love" Unity Joint features 4.2 grams of premium cannabis flower and is available in Arizona, California, and Michigan.

 Cultures

-Cannabis — the plant that produces hemp and hashish — has been one of the most used psychoactive drugs in the world since the late 20th century, following only tobacco and alcohol in popularity.
+Cannabis — the plant that produces hemp, hashish, and marijuana — has been one of the most used psychoactive drugs in the world since the late 20th century, following only tobacco and alcohol in popularity.
 According to Vera Rubin, the use of cannabis has been encompassed by two major cultural complexes over time: a continuous, traditional folk stream, and a more circumscribed, contemporary configuration.
 The former involves both sacred and secular use, and is usually based on small-scale cultivation: the use of the plant for cordage, clothing, medicine, food, and a "general use as an euphoriant and symbol of fellowship."
 The second stream of expansion of cannabis use encompasses "the use of hemp for commercial manufacturers utilizing large-scale cultivation primarily as a fiber for mercantile purposes"; but it is also linked to the search for psychedelic experiences (which can be traced back to the formation of the Parisian Club des Hashischins).

 Cannabis has been used in the ancient past in places such as ancient India, Romania, Egypt, and Mesopotamia.
 It was often used as medicine or for hemp, its main route of consumption was smoking.
 In addition, the plant holds cultural significance in many Eurasian countries.
 Hemp is associated within cultural rituals like marriage, death, birth, healing, protection, and purification.
 In some Eastern European folklore, hemp links a spirit to the afterlife.

 Over time the culture became more international and a general "cannabis culture" formed.
 The culture has been responsible for the genre of films known as stoner films, which has come to be accepted as a mainstream cinema movement.
-In the United States the culture has also spawned its own celebrities (such as Tommy Chong and Terence McKenna), and magazines such as (Cannabis Culture and High Times).
+In the United States the culture has also spawned its own celebrities (such as Tommy Chong and Terence McKenna), and magazines (such as Cannabis Culture and High Times).
+In 2018 South Korea legalized medical marijuana.
+Cannabis is illegal in China but is used in some medical practices and to make hemp.
+In Europe recreational use of cannabis is illegal, however, a National survey reports that 8% of adults have used cannabis.